- Introduction and Background

 Step 2 – Designing and mapping out a solution:

-After thinking about multiple possible implementations, I concluded that I would first need to build a PowerPoint file, then export this to a pdf.
+After thinking about multiple possible implementations, I concluded that I would first need to build a PowerPoint file, then export this to a pdf (Akin to the current process at the time).
 As seen from the end result above, a total of 7 slides were needed.
 The first slide was just a title page and could be built just using Python-pptx.
 The second and last slides are tables which will be built in excel and later exported to an image to be embedded in the PowerPoint.
 And finally for the charts, I decided I would use pyplot (from matplotlib).
 My mapped out solution was to perform all required computation using alteryx and export the end result to a .json file and an excel file.
 The python script will then take this .json file as an input and prepare the report accordingly.
 My implementation resulted in me building 4 python modules: chartsGenerator, slideGenerator, powerpoint2Pdf and DailyAqcsReportGenerator.
-If you are still reading through my implementation, I am going to assume that you are somewhat familiar with programming and perhaps have recognised this to be the object-oriented approach.
+If you are somewhat familiar with programming, you might perhaps have recognised this to be an object-oriented approach.

-- chartsGenerator (written with additional libraries; matplotlib & numpy) takes a number of arguments, and produce a chart image ouput.
+- chartsGenerator (written with additional libraries; matplotlib & numpy) takes a number of arguments, and produces a chart image ouput.

 - slideGenerator builds the required slides using Python-pptx library and a base PowerPoint template.